-I hold a few spots, $100 and below, for those who are system impacted meaning those who have been incarcerated, families/partners of those currently incarcerated, those in foster care, or those who have been through a deportation process, family currently in immigration/deportation process, forced hospitalization, or other oppressive system.
+I hold a few spots, below $100, for those who are system impacted: those who have been incarcerated, families/partners of those currently incarcerated, those in foster care, or those who have been through a deportation process, family currently in immigration/deportation process, forced hospitalization, or other oppressive system.

 Fee is based specifically on what is right for you and your expenses.
 Please let me know your needs around fee so we can discuss it.